tankerwng/handbook/benefits/conferences.md

 ## Eligibility

-Eligible full-time employees can take advantage of this benefit upon starting with thoughtbot.
+All full-time employees can take advantage of this benefit upon starting with thoughtbot.

-Apprentices are generally not eligible for this benefit unless they are invited to speak at a conference as a representative from thoughtbot.
-Also, apprentices who are promoted to Developer or Designer become eligible on the first day of their new position.

 ## Sign-up